liquidctl/liquidctl/docs/msi-mpg-coreliquid-guide.md

 | `visor` | Two | Yes |                        |
 | `water drop` | One | Yes |                        |

-Support for the rainbow option in the liquidctl cli is on the way, but it is included in the driver.
+Support for the rainbow option is not yet exposed by the liquidctl cli, but it is included in the driver.

 ## The LCD screen

 The screen resolution is 320 x 240 px, and custom images uploaded with this driver are resized to fit this requirement.
-The screen orientation and brightness (0-10) can also be controlled.
+The screen orientation and brightness (0-100) can also be controlled.
 The only channel available for the K360 model is "lcd".

 Maximum length of the displayed banner mesages is 62 ASCII characters. hardware status display functionality is limited, as the displayed data must be communicated to the device.
 This functionality is implemented in the driver, but currently its usage is limited to yoda, which gpu-unaware so the gpu_freq and gpu_usage parameters will not display correct information without custom update services.